What is marijuana?

 Marijuana is risky for many reasons.
 Consider these facts:

-- Contains more cancer-causing agents than cigarettes
+- Marijuana contains more cancer-causing agents than cigarettes.

 Marijuana use can lead to: